N-ShiHui/Mini-Calculator/README.md

 # Mini-Calculator
-### This is a mini python project that allows users to calculate the interests earned and the total balance they will have in their bank.
+### This is a mini python project that allows users to calculate the total savings profitted based on a single product sold at different merchandise with reference to the prices and travelling expenses.
 #### This project emphasizes on the use of user input and mathematical operations.